Code-Institute-Submissions/JGibson90-MS3--Grubs-Up-_OctResub/README.md

     - As a user, I want to be able to sign up so that I can upload my own recipes
     - As a user, I want to be able to edit/update/delete my own recipes

-    I made the wireframe using Balsamiq which you can view the wireframe [here.](assets/images/Wireframe.png)
+    I made the wireframe using Balsamiq which you can view the wireframe [here.](static/images/wireframe.png)

 ## Design Choices
 ---
-When designing this website I looked at existing recipe sites such as [this one for Hello Fresh](https://www.hellofresh.co.uk) for inspiration.
-I opted for a multi page website with certain pages only being accessible if a registered user is logged in.
+When designing this website, I looked at existing recipe sites such as [this one for Hello Fresh](https://www.hellofresh.co.uk) for inspiration.
+I opted for a multi-page website with certain pages only being accessible if a registered user is logged in.

 ## Fonts
 I chose [Hepta Slab](https://fonts.google.com/specimen/Hepta+Slab) for my logo for something eye catching and unique.